HiSTNOiR/betsy/docs/features/F.md

     - users spend 1111 bits to trigger this event
     - a random card is pulled from the Deck of Many Things, which either rewards or harms the user/other users/the stream itself
     - each time a card it drawn, it is removed from the deck (for all users) - when all cards are gone, the deck is 'replenished'
-    - some cards can be retained by the user, so those get added to their inventory
+    - some cards can be retained by the user and used at a later time, so those get added to their inventory
     - when a user uses one of their held cards, it is removed from their inventory

+---

 ## Version 1.0